No Escape (2020 film): Plot

 Cole wakes tied up in a small cell.
 On a screen, he witnesses Andrei kill Samantha.
-Whilst escaping through an air duct, he watches Dash get his limbs sawn off to 'entertain' Andrei's own online fanbase.
+Whilst escaping through an air duct, he watches Dash have his limbs sawn off to 'entertain' Andrei's own online fanbase.
 Cole finds Thomas and they attempt to escape together, but Thomas is pushed down an old elevator shaft by one of the guards.
-He learns that Alexei works for the mobsters, and finds Erin tied to a chair.
+He learns that Alexei works for the mobsters and organized the trap, and finds Erin tied to a chair.

 Andrei threatens to kill Erin.
 Cole tries to shoot him but misses, and Andrei shoots Erin in the head.
 Two guards drag Cole to another locked room.
 He finds a small duct and crawls through it into a large dark room.
-Cole finds Alexei and beats him to death out of anger for killing his friends.
+Alexei is there waiting for him and filming on his phone.
+Cole attacks and beats Alexei to death out of anger for killing his friends.

 It is revealed the entire experience was an elaborate prank organized by his friends to celebrate his tenth anniversary, with every aspect of the escape room being carefully planned to shock Cole.
 The lights turn on to reveal Erin and his friends still alive, looking in shock as Cole sits next to Alexei's corpse while his millions of followers send horrified messages in the livestream.